-Previous research has designed several techniques to streamline this iterative process of code verification and prompt modification~\cite{acher2023programming, fiannaca2023programming, cheng2023prompt, cai2023low}.
-One major approach is to decompose complex problems into sub-problems of a pre-defined abstraction level~\cite{cai2023low, ritschel2022can, wu2022promptchainer, wu2022ai, huang2023anpl}.
+\rv{Researchers have proposed several techniques to scaffold the second gap---the abstraction gap between programmers' well-defined intentions and NL prompts.
+For instance, Liu et al. introduced the technique of \textit{grounded abstraction matching}, which involves translating the code back into a predictable NL expression~\cite{liu2023wants}.} Another major approach is to decompose complex prompts into sub-prompts of a pre-defined abstraction level~\cite{cai2023low, ritschel2022can, wu2022promptchainer, wu2022ai, huang2023anpl}.
 Specifically, the programming task is divided into smaller, more manageable sub-tasks, each at a set level of complexity or detail.
-This division helps programmers effectively identify necessary changes and thereby reduces verification efforts when the result is misaligned with the programmers' intent ~\cite{wu2022ai, bodker2015third, cheng2015break, karamcheti2020learning, zhang2021hierarchical}.

-While these tools successfully assist programmers in understanding how to use LLMs to translate their intent into code, they provide programmers with limited freedom during task decomposition.
-Therefore, the effectiveness of these types of systems is limited for two key reasons.
-Firstly, the pre-defined level of division may not accurately reflect the task structure programmers have in mind, which typically also aligns with the structure of the generated code~\cite{abid2019using, heinonen2023synthesizing, robertson1990common}.
-Secondly, since each programmer has a unique mental model for solving programming tasks, it becomes challenging for these techniques to adapt and determine the most suitable level of task decomposition for each individual~\cite{liu2023wants, fiannaca2023programming, wu2022ai, cai2023low}.

-The goal of this research is thus to explore design opportunities for empowering programmers with the flexibility to decompose tasks based on their individual mental models and effectively translate their intent into generated code.
-We conducted a formative study with six experienced programmers who regularly use LLM-driven code assistants.
-Findings suggest that programmers rely on hierarchically structured prompts to externalize their mental models of the programming task structure.
-However, programmers are hindered due to the lack of informative prompt organization and the inability to directly control and manipulate generated code segments in existing LLM-driven code assistants.
-The constant context switching between writing prompts and verifying code further prevents them from concentrating on decomposing their tasks.